mengyazhu96/figure-skating-analysis/code/notes/bias_nonparametric.md

 Non-Parametric Test of Judging Bias
 ===================================

+tl;dr: "Strong evidence of small nationalistic bias."
+Note "bias" doesn't automatically mean that judges are intentionally manipulating scores around.
+Bias is actually more an indication of something not being a completely objective evaluation: maybe judges prefer styles of their home countries.
+Components scores, for instance, are probably more "subjective."
+The Olympics data breaks down our data into many categories.
+Generally there is more "bias" in the top-6 when compared to the bottom third of skaters.
+Ice dance also exhibits a lot more "bias," because objective goodness is harder to quantify.

 Campbell and Galbraith give a nonparametric test of judging bias for the 6.0 system which can be easily applied to IJS when you consider the GOEs and component marks of each judge for each skater.
 It's like having 12-20 data